Sllambias/DIKU_utilities/README.md

 All the sections are structured similarly.
 First, **Required** and **Obtained** describes the information that should always be reported for compliance and reproduciblity along with examples of how that information looks and can be obtained.
 Subsequently, project management tools relevant to the section are provided (e.g. [_Miniconda_](#miniconda)).
 For the seasoned programmer the **Required** parts are often sufficient and can serve as a check list.

 # Environment

+#### Required:
 The python version used in the project should always be reported

-#### Required:

 > Python 3.7.15

 #### Obtained:
-in the correct environment run
+in the appropriate environment run
 ```
 python -V
 ```